 Net position represents the residual interest in PCOC's assets and deferred outflows of resources after all liabilities and deferred inflows of resources are deducted.
-PCOC's net position at the end of FY 2013, totaling \$(8.5) million, declined \$4.3 million during the year, primarily as a result of recording the deferred derivative liability.
+PCOC's net position at the end of FY 2014, totaling \$(9.4) million, declined \$916 thousand during the year, primarily as a result of recording the deferred derivative liability.
 This is more fully explained in Note 6 to the basic financial statements.
 Net position is reported in three major categories: net investment in capital assets, restricted, and unrestricted.

-Net investment in capital assets decreased \$3.3 million from \$(14.5) million to \$(17.7) million.
+Net investment in capital assets decreased \$2.3 million from \$(17.8) million to \$(20) million.
 Although PCOC's net investment in capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.

-Restricted net position decreased from approximately \$14.5 million to \$13.9 million.
-Of this amount, \$138,871 represents an increase in facility restoration fees collected during the year; these fees are collected per ticket for events in the Pasadena Civic Auditorium. \$1.0 million represents funds restricted for public art, and \$10.5 million represents funds restricted as bond reserve accounts, as held by fiscal agents per bond indentures.
+Restricted net position increased from approximately \$13.9 million to \$14 million.
+Of this amount, \$189,686 represents an increase in facility restoration fees collected during the year; these fees are collected per ticket for events in the Pasadena Civic Auditorium. \$1.0 million represents funds restricted for public art, \$2.4 million represents funds restricted for facility restoration services, and \$10.5 million represents funds restricted as bond reserve accounts, as held by fiscal agents per bond indentures.

-Included in the unrestricted net position are unrestricted but designated assets of \$166,689.
+Included in the unrestricted net position are unrestricted but designated assets of \$163,789.
 These amounts represent funds remaining from a prior period facility improvement project.
 These funds are designated as resources for capital projects by the Board of Directors.

 PCOC shows a continuing unrestricted net position because of a number of factors.
 PCOC has undertaken a large capital improvement program recently.
-Capital assets, representing construction in process and finished capital assets, are less than outstanding debts by \$3,328,829.
+Capital assets, representing construction in progress and finished capital assets, are less than outstanding debts by \$20,065,366.
 In addition, a large portion is also related to a derivative instrument liability, reflecting the fair value of a swap transaction.
 Even though the fair value is negative, PCOC's annual interest expense benefits from the swap transaction as the swap inflows partially offset interest expense, thereby lowering the cost of borrowing for PCOC in comparison to fixed rate debt.
 The swap's fair value fluctuates constantly with changing interest rates.
 Finally, as the economy improves and the results of operations improve, unrestricted net position will subside.